 When Suboxone is in the system, it has a 40-60% chance of changing the person’s thinking and behavior toward their previous drug of choice.
 It should even block effects of other opioids for about 24 hours — so if someone tries to use in that time frame, they won’t feel an effect.

-Benzodiazepines (Benzos) – Benzos & Suboxone are also both depressants.
-Combining them may cause lack of coordination, imparied judgement, respiratory failure, & even death.
+Benzos & Suboxone are also both depressants.
+Interaction may cause lack of coordination, imparied judgement, respiratory failure, & even death.

 You should also not use Suboxone if you’re allergic to Narcan.
 Talk to a doctor if you’re pregnant or are currently taking a stimulant medicine, herbal product, or medicine for mental illness/physical pain.